Banburismus: History

 In the first few months after arriving at Bletchley Park in September 1939, Alan Turing correctly deduced that the message-settings of Kriegsmarine Enigma signals were enciphered on a common Grundstellung (starting position of the rotors), and were then super-enciphered with a bigram and a trigram lookup table.
 These trigram tables were in a book called the Kenngruppenbuch (K book).
 However, without the bigram tables, Hut 8 were unable to start attacking the traffic.
 A breakthrough was achieved after the Narvik pinch in which the disguised armed trawler Polares, which was on its way to Narvik in Norway, was seized by in the North Sea on 26 April 1940.
 The Germans did not have time to destroy all their cryptographic documents, and the captured material revealed the precise form of the indicating system, supplied the plugboard connections and Grundstellung for 23 and 24 April and the operators' log, which gave a long stretch of paired plaintext and enciphered message for the 25th and 26th.

 The bigram tables themselves were not part of the capture, but Hut 8 were able to use the settings-lists to read, retrospectively, all the Kriegsmarine traffic that had been intercepted from 22 to 27 April.
 This allowed them do a partial reconstruction of the bigram tables and start the first attempt to use Banburismus to attack Kriegsmarine traffic, from 30 April onwards.
 Eligible days were those where at least 200 messages were received, and for which the partial bigram-tables deciphered the indicators.
 The first day to be broken was 8 May 1940, thereafter celebrated as "Foss's Day" in honour of Hugh Foss, the cryptanalyst who achieved the feat.

 This task took until November that year, by which time the intelligence was very out of date, but it did show that Banburismus could work.
 It also allowed much more of the bigram tables to be reconstructed, which in turn allowed 14 April and 26 June to be broken.
 However, the Kriegsmarine had changed the bigram tables on 1 July.
 By the end of 1940, much of the theory of the Banburismus scoring system had been worked out.

-The First Lofoten pinch from the trawler Krebs on 3 March 1941 provided the complete keys for February – but no bigram tables or K book.
+The "First Lofoten pinch," as the Bletchley Park codebreakers nicknamed the series of hit-and-run raids on German ships which provided the necessary intelligence to crack Enigma codes, from the trawler Krebs on 3 March 1941 provided the complete keys for February – but no bigram tables or K book.
 The consequent decrypts allowed the statistical scoring system to be refined so that Banburismus could become the standard procedure against Kriegsmarine Enigma until mid-1943.